silnrsi/ftml-sile/README.md

 # ftml-sile

-A SILE package for typesetting FTML format data
+A SILE class for typesetting FTML format data